Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Eyebright/All-Seeing Awareness Stance.md

 ## Special activation rules

-When the Lunar detects a concealed enemy with Ever-Wary Fox Technique, she can reflexively activate this Evocation.
+When the Lunar detects a concealed enemy with [[Ever-Wary Fox Technique]], she can reflexively activate this Evocation.

 ## Resonant